 Basic Method for Shifting Up.
-Most heavy vehicles with manual transmissions require double clutching to change gears.
-This is the basic method:
+Most heavy vehicles with unsynchronized manual transmissions require double clutching to change gears.
+If equipped with a synchronized manual transmission, double clutching is NOT required This is the basic method:

 Release accelerator, push in clutch and shift to neutral at the same time.